ibm-js/deliteful/docs/LinearLayout.md

 `deliteful/LinearLayout` does not provide any internationalizable bundle.

-Right to left orientation is supported by setting the `dir` attribute to `rtl`on the `deliteful/LinearLayout` element:
+Right to left orientation is supported by setting the `dir` attribute to `rtl`on the LinearLayout element:

 ```html
 <d-linear-layout dir="rtl"></d-linear-layout>